The butterflies in the stomach, clammy hands and thumping heart…

 Physical symptoms of social anxiety disorder can include: trembling, excessive sweating, nausea, vomiting or diarrhea, blushing and stuttering.
 Whereas the psychological symptoms of social anxiety disorder can include: concern that others will notice the physical symptoms described above, excessive worry and unhelpful thoughts (e.g. “I’m not good enough,” “they’ll laugh at me,” “I’m going to make a fool of myself”), low self-esteem and excessive worry about your appearance.

 What causes social anxiety disorder?

+“The causes of the disorder are thought to fall into either the biological or environmental camps,” said Cheryl Carmin, a psychiatrist.
 As with all mental health disorders, the exact cause of social anxiety disorder is unknown.
 It is believed to be brought on by a number of causes rather than one specific thing.
 These causes can include: